ARM-software/libddssec/doc/coding.md

 - `trusted_application/CMakelists.txt`: Building of the Trusted Application

-Among calling those subscripts, the top level CMakeLists.txt looks for the OPTEE-Client library and includes by loading the script `cmake/modules/FindOPTEECLIENT.cmake`.
+Among calling those subscripts, the top level CMakeLists.txt looks for the OP-TEE Client library and includes by loading the script `cmake/modules/FindOPTEECLIENT.cmake`.
 It will also build the library.

 # Adding a new TA source file.